-The two most common complaints in Morocco are petty theft (which can be common in the major cities) and treatment to women (which we’ll cover thoroughly in a bit).
+The most common complaints in Morocco are pushy people, petty theft (which can be common in the major cities), and poor treatment of women (which we’ll cover thoroughly in a bit).

 But while both of these issues are unfortunate, there are ways to maximize your personal safety and ensure that your trip to Morocco is smooth sailing.